 Price: $4,950 Starter Kit (lock and 10 keys, or two locks)

 KoolSpan's SecurEdge is a remarkably versatile and innovative product for securing connectivity.
-Using this single security platform, you can secure remote user access,
+Using this single security platform, you can secure remote user access, VoIP and Wi-Fi, transparently bridge branch offices to your headquarters, and encrypt connections across some or all of your network.

 Bottom line: This is one product that can relieve the need to purchase and manage disparate point products (and can allow KoolSpan to compete in multiple markets with a single stroke).